Klyazma

-The Klyazma (Клязьма, Klyaz'ma or Kliazma), a river in the Moscow, Nizhny Novgorod, Ivanovo and Vladimir Oblasts in Russia, forms a left tributary of the Oka.
+The Klyazma (Клязьма, Klyaz'ma or Kliazma), a river in the Moscow, Nizhny Novgorod, Ivanovo and Vladimir Oblasts in Russia, and a left tributary of the Oka.

 The 686 km long river's drainage basin is 42500 km2.
 The Klyazma usually freezes up in November and stays under the ice until mid-April, although in faster-moving stretches ice-free water occurs until the air temperature drops below -10 °C.

 The largest tributaries of the Klyazma include (from source to mouth):